DICOM Web Viewer: Smarter Imaging Anywhere

 • Reduced IT overhead: Automatic updates, centralized management, and cloud hosting cut down maintenance costs and workload.

-• Flexibility in workflows: Supports modern healthcare demands where clinicians, researchers, and IT teams need seamless integration.
+• Flexibility in workflows: Supports modern healthcare demands, enabling seamless integration for clinicians, researchers, and IT teams.

 Cons